oDCM - Opening Lecture

 This course in a nutshell

-• You will learn how to write computer programs that automatically download and structure information from the internet for analysis.
+• You will learn how to write code that automatically downloads and structures information from the internet for the purpose of (scientific) analysis.

 • We call these programs “web scrapers” (for any internet pages) and “APIs” (for official data access)

-• Web scraping and APIs are the foundation of Google Search (“web spiders”) and ChatGPT (for training)
+• Web scraping are the foundation of Google Search (“web spiders”) and ChatGPT (e.g., for training); APIs are at the core of many business models (e.g., Twitter API - back in the days; OpenAI API)

-• I also almost got sued doing it (more about it later…)
+• I also almost got sued doing scraping (more about it later…)

 Disclaimer